invad0r/notable-notes/notes/quotes.md

 which are copies of the communication structures of the organization.
 ~ M. Connoway - Connoway's Law"
 ```

+`A language that doesn't affect the way you think about programming is not worth knowing. ~ Alan J. Perlis`

 `Ein Kluger bemerkt alles.
 Ein Dummer macht über alles eine Bemerkung. ~ Heinrich Heine`